encse/secchallenge2022/crypto/vpscoin/solution/README.md

 # VPScoin

-VPScoin was a reheated version of a challenge from 2020.
+VPScoin was a warmed up version of a challenge from 2020.
 According to the organizes the old version had a few bugs in it which enabled some people to solve it the unintended way.

 This challenge was about MD5 collision generation.
 There are three different ways of doing this that I know about: